VeriFactu Guide

 - Creating a tax report XML file.

 - Computing a digital fingerprint for each tax report.
+This includes a hash chain to create a tamper-proof trail.

 - Assembling a "Libro de Registro" or Ledger that may include one or several tax reports.

-- Obeying the rate-limited requests established by AEAT (max.
+- Obeying the rate-limited requests established by the AEAT (max.
 1 call per minute, unless submitting >1,000 invoices).

 - Generating a QR code for invoice verification, to be included in the issued invoice.

-We provide two modalities of operation depending on whether you are using B2Brouter for both issuing invoices and reporting them to the Tax Authority, or just for tax reporting.
+B2Brouter provides two modalities of operation depending on whether you are using B2Brouter for both issuing invoices and reporting them to the Tax Authority, or just for tax reporting.

 Setting up and working with B2Brouter API